 If you received a letter from the Business Software Alliance watch this

-Make sure to click on the Red “V” to subscribe to our business and real estate law Youtube Channel.
-We are now over 14,200 subscribers and almost TWO MILLION VIDEO views.
+Make sure to click on the Red “V” to subscribe to our software, copyright, and technology law Youtube Channel.
+We are now over 35,000 subscribers and over 3.5 MILLION VIDEO views.
+MAKE SURE TO SUBSCRIBE!!
 Thank you for your continued support!

 Should our company hire software counsel to handle our case or just do it ourselves?

 PODCAST: Listen to Attorney Steve explain this topic on our Vondran Legal Hour podcast.

-As we tell all of our clients, when your company is involved in a software audit with big software publishers such as IBM, Microsoft, Adobe, Bentley, Rosetta Stone, Apple, Autodesk, and their trade organizations (BSA, SIIA) you are usually in for a good fight.
-Many clients think if I just call up and be nice we can hopefully settle this case out real quick, and hopefully they will keep in quiet.
+As we tell all of our clients when your company is involved in a software audit with big software publishers such as IBM, Microsoft, Adobe, Bentley, Rosetta Stone, Apple, Ansys, Autodesk, and their trade organizations (BSA, SIIA) you are usually in for a good fight.
+Many clients think if I just call up and be nice we can hopefully settle this case out real quick, and hopefully, they will keep it quiet.

 While this might sounds nice if it actually worked that way, in reality, many officers and directors fail to understand the various steps and phases that most of these cases take.
 Your time is better spent focusing on your highest and best use (i.e. making money doing what you do best), which probably does not involve dealing with intellectual property lawyers who are paid and trained to negotiate the highest settlement possible.

 Respectfully, we like to inform our clients (and sometimes they find out on their own) that you are dealing with some very “shark-like” aggressive IP collection attorneys who really do not care if your business buys some software and pirates others.
-They want a high settlement possible.
+They want the high settlement possible.